How to Save Money on an Engagement Ring? January 14, 2020 – Posted in: Jewelry Blog

 To get the most bling for your buck, you need to select a jeweler according to certain criteria.
 The company needs to provide insurance and special delivery for the ring.
 Of course, most pieces should feature a certificate and it’s best if the jeweler offers a no-questions-asked return policy.

 In addition, it’s advisable to steer clear of brand-name jewelers like Cartier or Bvlgari.
-Not that their bling isn’t up to par, but you’ll be paying for the history and assumed value that comes with the name.
+You’ll be paying for the history and assumed value that comes with the name.

 Some may question the safety of buying a diamond ring online, but there are a lot of reputable jewelers that meet or exceed desirable criteria.
 With the added benefit that the rings tend to be much less expensive than in brick-and-mortar jewelry stores.